 From time to time the Company is involved in litigation, claims, and other proceedings arising in the ordinary course of business.
 Litigation and other disputes are inherently unpredictable and subject to substantial uncertainties and unfavorable resolutions could occur.
-Except as otherwise disclosed, as of December 31, 2021, there was no material litigation against the Company.

 Share Subscription Facility Agreement — GEM

 In November 2020, GEM introduced NeuroRx to BRPA.
 To resolve uncertainties around the application of the GEM Agreement post-Merger, NeuroRx and GEM agreed in March 2021 to issue a warrant to GEM and for the parties to use their good faith efforts to amend the GEM Agreement to meet U.S. requirements to issue registered shares.
-The warrant is not conditional upon any further events or completion of the merger.
+The warrant was not conditional upon any further events or completion of the merger.

 The entire disclosure for commitments and contingencies.